pemami4911/awesome-hyperparams/README.md

 # Awesome Hyperparams

+These hyperparams should provide generally good starting points.
+Please check the original paper/code/etc (esp. in Deep RL) as the hyperparams for a specific model can vary based on your task or environment.

 ## Contributors

 Please provide citations (e.g., arxiv link, blog post, github repo, etc).
 Any info on the hyperparameter search process taken in the original work (if available) is a bonus.
 Please use scientific "e" notation (10e5 instead of 1000000).